stats: Kentucky straight bourbon, 45.2%, $37

 Elijah Pepper passed away in 1831 leaving the distillery to his son, Oscar Pepper.
 In 1833 he hired Dr. James Crow as his master distiller.
 Crow held that position until his death 23 years later, and made many advances in the methods of bourbon production during his tenure.
 It was in this period that the distillery officially took the name Old Oscar Pepper Distillery, likely when the building dating to 1838 was constructed.

-Oscar Pepper passed away in 1865 and the ownership of the distillery gets a little confusing here, as he left no will.
+Oscar Pepper passed away in 1865 and the ownership of the distillery gets a little confusing from that point, as he left no will.
 His oldest son, James Pepper, who was 15 at the time, began running the distillery.
-When the court finally settled the estate in 1869 they divided it between Oscar Pepper’s 7 children.
-The portion of the property with the distillery (and everything else that made money) was given to his youngest son, O’Bannon, who was only 7 years old.
+The family leased the distillery to Gaines, Berry & Co. in 1867.
+When the court finally settled Oscar's estate in 1869 they divided it between his seven children.
+The portion of the property with the distillery (and everything else that made money) was given to his youngest son, O’Bannon, who was only seven years old.
 This was done so Oscar Pepper’s widow could be left in charge of the finances of the property.
-She leased the distillery out to Gaines, Berry & Co. in 1870.
+She extended the lease to Gaines, Berry & Co. by another two years at the start of 1870.

-The official distillery name was not changed during this period, but due to the fame and reputation of Dr. Crow, the distillery may have sometimes been referred to as the Old Crow distillery while he was employed there and in the years following his death.
-It appears that whiskey from the distillery was not sold under the Old Crow brand until Gaines, Berry & Co. took over the operation.
+The official distillery name was not changed during this period, but due to the fame and reputation of Dr. Crow, the distillery may have sometimes been referred to as the Old Crow distillery while he was employed there and in the years following his death in 1856.
+Dr. Crow was paid with a share of the whiskey he distilled, and it's likely that the sold that liquid as Old Crow.
+Once Gaines, Berry & Co. took over the operation, Old Crow was revived as a brand.

 James Pepper declared bankruptcy in 1877, leaving Col. Taylor as the sole owner of the distillery.
 Shortly thereafter, Taylor was forced into bankruptcy himself.
 George T. Stagg, who had been one of Taylor’s creditors, paid off Taylor’s debts for pennies on the dollar and ended up with the Old Oscar Pepper Distillery.
 Later in 1878 he sold it to James Graham, who then partnered with Leopold Labrot.